Oak Timber Properties: Strength, Durability & Applications for DIY and Professional Projects

 Oak Timber Grades

-- Structural Grade: Minimal defects, suitable for beams, posts, and load-bearing structures.
+- Structural Grade: Minimal defects, sized and sorted for beams, posts, and load-bearing elements.
+You'll see grading stamps indicating strength class.

-- Appearance Grade: Some knots and color variation allowed, ideal for furniture and visible paneling.
+- Appearance Grade: Allows some knots and color variation.
+Perfect for furniture and visible paneling where character adds warmth.

 Common Uses of Oak Timber